 Tobacco, alcohol and drugs are not permitted on school property.
 The use of tobacco products in school buildings and on school property is against the law.
 In March 2007, the BC Legislature approved legislation making it illegal to smoke or use tobacco at school, effective September 2007.

 Students are reminded that they must not smoke or use tobacco in the school buildings or on school property.
 This includes smoking in vehicles while you are on school grounds.
 Students found violating this law will be subject to school discipline.

 Fire drills and earthquake drills are a regular part of school safety.
-Ladysmith Primary will conduct two fire drills in the fall and two during the spring.
+Ladysmith Primary will conduct three fire drills in the fall and three during the spring.
 Earthquake drills will occur twice a year.
 Forms are sent home early in the year to gather information and a plan about your child’s care in the event of an emergency.
 The District has provided Emergency Kits for each classroom and our PAC has provided the school with an emergency kiosk and emergency supplies.
 It is the parents responsibility to send individual emergency kits for their child(ren) which will be kept at school during the school year.

 Please phone the school at 250-245-3912 and speak to the secretary or leave a message on the answering machine if your child will be absent from school.
 Unless we receive a telephone message, our messenger system will phone you if your child is late or away to ensure the safe whereabouts of your child.
 Please reduce the need for such calls.
 Children who are late must report to the office to pick up a late slip prior to going to class.